kailash-manasarovar/statement/docs/timeline/2023/december.md

 - It's nice to have someone to talk to as I have no one else apart from my friend in Lourdes.
 - I now believe she is reporting back to the stalkers, including Hazel.
 - When I first saw Alessandra again after nearly 15 years, one of the first things she asked me was "who's your accountant".
-- I show her the Google search results I'm seeing and how it's a conversation of some sort.
-I explain how it works and how it has been working since it started in June.
+- I show her the Google search results I'm seeing and I tell her it's a two-way conversation.
+- I explain how the conversation works and how it has been working since it started in June, or earlier.
-- I show her the picture of me in my underwear and I explain where it's from.
+- I show her the picture of me in my underwear and I explain where it came from.
 - A flash of alarm crosses her face.
 - I show her a tweet that comes up from time to time on the `@jctot19` account which is clearly a message for me.